Eggs are a traditional food, and they are one of the most nutrient-rich food groups in the human diet.

 Another common concern people have about eggs is their saturated fat content.

-Firstly, eggs contain surprisingly little saturated fat; one egg provides only 1.5 grams.
+However, eggs contain relatively small amounts of saturated fat; one egg provides only 1.5 grams.

 - 1.5 grams: 1 egg